Organizational & Leadership Advisory

 Outcomes & Early Indicators

-The engagement produced structural and behavioral shifts, including:
+The engagement produced measurable structural and behavioral shifts:

 • Increased clarity around decision authority